 So, to help you to get a solid grasp of investing in a way that won’t be too confusing or complicated, then here is a guide to investing your money for beginners.
 Here are some of the things that you will find that you need to know so that you can get ahead and start investing, and help you to begin preparing yourself financially for whatever the future may hold.

 When you are deciding where you should invest your money, then you have got plenty of options.
-These could include things like:
+These could include things like these 3 strategies:

 One of the most common, and arguably, one of the best places for someone looking to make money, is to put money into the stock market.
 To break it down, buying stock will help you to then own a small amount of the company that you will have bought into.
 And when the company profits, you will be able to enjoy that with your portion of the profits.
 When the value of the company grows over time, hoping that it does that, then the prices of shares, your own included, will mean that when you choose to sell them at a later date you can benefit from that.